tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 authentication methods by the SOCKS proxy.
 Valid values of methods are listed in corresponding IANA registry {{?SOCKS-METHODS=IANA.socks-methods}}.

-`http-schemes` MUST NOT be provided if authenticaiton method is not set to `http-proxy`.
+`http-schemes` MUST NOT be provided if authentication method is not set to `http-proxy`.
 `http-schemes` contains a list of strings representing supported authentication scheme names from corresponding IANA registry {{?HTTP-SCHEMES=IANA.http-authschemes}}.